'Give it hell, John': Lawmakers, friends react to McCain's diagnosis

 McCain, widely seen as a "maverick" open to crossing the aisle to reach bipartisan agreement, was celebrated by high-profile Democrats, too.

-House Minority Leader Nancy Pelosi, D-California, tweeted that she was "privileged to call him a friend."
+House Minority Leader Nancy Pelosi, D-Calif., tweeted that she was "privileged to call him a friend."

-Sen. Tim Kaine, D-Virginia, Clinton's running mate on the 2016 Democratic ticket, tweeted: "Thinking about a hero, my Chairman, my friend John McCain.
+Sen. Tim Kaine, D-Va., Clinton's running mate on the 2016 Democratic ticket, tweeted: "Thinking about a hero, my Chairman, my friend John McCain.
 Stay strong!"

-McCain is chairman of the Senate Armed Services Committee, of which Kaine is a member.
+(McCain is chairman of the Senate Armed Services Committee, of which Kaine is a member.)

-Former Rep. Gabby Giffords, D-Arizona, who survived an assassination attempt in 2011, urged her fellow Copper State resident to "hang in there."
+Former Rep. Gabby Giffords, D-Ariz., who survived an assassination attempt in 2011, urged her fellow Copper State resident to "hang in there."

 "You're tough!
 You can beat this," Giffords tweeted.
 "Fight, fight, fight!
 I am proud to call you my friend."